The 15 Best Employee Appreciation Ideas Your Staff Will Love

 On average, 1 in 7 Australians is likely to seek new employment, with studies revealing employers are experiencing a 15% employee turnover churn over the past year.

-An increase in staff turnover can affect not only revenue and productivity but also overall team morale.
-Therefore it is important to carefully mentor your employees and provide a collaborative working environment for staff to grow.
+An increase in staff turnover can affect revenue, productivity, and overall team morale.
+Therefore it is essential to carefully mentor your employees and provide a collaborative working environment for staff to grow.

 So how do you build a winning and loyal team?

 Follow these 15 ideas to boost your team's morale and performance - and show them you appreciate their efforts.

 It's a good habit to write down your plan as to what objectives you want to reach and what methods you will use to meet them.
 You may look to recruitment blogs that cover topics such as building positive team cultures or how to communicate with your staff.
 Writing down your plan is the best way to start.

 Involve your staff in the decision-making process.
 This will help include everyone and brainstorm different ideas to meet the common goal.